► 2020's Fiat 500 update

 What makes up this new hybrid powertrain?

-FCA’s 1.0-litre, three-cylinder ‘Firefly’ engine is mated to a 12-volt e-motor and 11Ah lithium-ion battery; a similar setup to the likes of Suzuki’s SHVS system.
+Fiat Chrysler Automobiles (FCA) is using its 1.0-litre, three-cylinder ‘Firefly’ engine mated to a 12-volt e-motor and 11Ah lithium-ion battery; a similar setup to the likes of Suzuki’s SHVS system.
 It’ll offer the gentlest of electrical assistance and provide smoother a smoother start/stop function at up to 18mph.
 The engine is also mounted lower by 45mm than before to help lower the car’s centre of gravity.

 Phwoar – colour me underwhelmed.
 Any other specs?